-On the other hand, serious head and brain injuries are still significant medical problems that have the potential to adversely impact the lives of not only the patient but also their families.
-It is possible for a brain injury to have chronic complications and comorbidities that could last the remainder of the patient's life.
-With this in mind, anyone dealing with a traumatic brain injury (TBI) should take note of some important information detailed below.Brain Injuries can go Unnoticed
+On the other hand, severe head and brain injuries are still significant medical problems that have the potential to adversely impact the lives of not only the patient but also their families.
+A brain injury can have chronic complications and comorbidities that could last the remainder of the patient's life.
+With this in mind, anyone dealing with a traumatic brain injury (TBI) should take note of some vital information detailed below.Brain Injuries Can Go Unnoticed

 Many people could be wondering how they might suffer a traumatic brain injury.
 There are many different ways this can occur, including:

 - Workplace Accidents - While many people develop brain injuries while operating power tools, even someone who works in an office building can suffer a brain injury.
 For example, someone could fall and hit their head on their desk.
 Some individuals could tumble down the stairs.
 While these might not be classic causes of brain injuries, they are brain injuries nonetheless.

 - Slip and Fall Injuries - A slip and fall accident has the potential to do serious harm.
 When someone slips and loses their footing, they often fall backward.
 This could lead to the back of their skull impacting the floor.
 This rattles the brain in its case and could cause the brain tissue to impact the back of the skull, leaving a significant bruise on the brain tissue.

 - Motor Vehicle Collisions - Someone operating a car, motorcycle, truck, or any other vehicle can potentially suffer a severe head injury in an accident.
 An auto accident can lead to someone's head striking the door, steering wheel, or dashboard.
 A truck accident can lead to a multi-car pileup where someone is ejected.
 Even the rider of a motorcycle wearing a helmet can suffer a severe head injury if their head impacts the pavement.